 2) Go for procedures that could give unnatural results

 A good doctor will tell you whether the adjustments you want to make to your face or body are proportionate to the rest of your body.
 Be realistic with what you were born with and do not ask your doctor for results that are not in line with your natural beauty.

 3) Rush into this

 Take the time to actually think whether this is what you want.
 Take the time to do the proper research and see which procedure is right for you.
 Hurrying into this can lead to unwanted permanent results.

 4) Have cosmetic surgery if you are a heavy smoker

-People who smoke heavily are known to have low oxygen in the blood.
-In certain cases, this leads to poor healing of the wound and complications can result in death.
+People who smoke heavily are known to have low oxygen in their blood.
+In certain cases, this leads to poor healing of the wound, and complications can result in death.

 5) Overlook the risks associated with cosmetic surgery